Skip to content

 Using active voice (where possible) rather than passive can be incredibly captivating.
 Instead of a decision has been taken to', write ‘we have decided to’.
 It’s clear and engaging and it’ll resonate with the reader so much more.

 Want to find out more about report writing courses?
-See what you could learn.
+See what you can learn.

 Writing More Effective Content in the Public Sector Starts Here